VolkanSah/BrowserGamesSpy/README.md

     pip install psutil selenium matplotlib
     ```

-2. Download and install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) and ensure it is in your PATH.
+2. Download and install "ChromeDriver" and ensure it is in your PATH.

 ## Usage
 1. Clone the repository or download the script.